 All staff directly involved in caring for patients in hospitals, primary care and community settings should have the flu vaccine.

-This includes medical staff, nursing staff, staff in allied health professions, mental health staff, ambulance staff, social care staff and any staff that support clinical staff.
+This includes medical staff, nursing staff, staff in allied health professions, ambulance staff and social care staff.

 Trusts and some other health and social care employers also make the vaccine available to other staff.

 How does the vaccine work?